Mattwmaster58/MacTrack/README.md

  - node render process for notification emails
    - see: https://github.com/markfinger/python-react
  - quick view - view results of your filter
+ - join auctionlot_idx with auctionlot for faster querying
+   - the former is fast for fts, slow for everything else (nothing can be indexed besides text)

 Auth
  - ~~make it so that auth actually works~~